 - Superovulation of donor females (if applicable)

-- Harvesting zygotes from at least 8 donor females
+- Harvesting embryos from up to 8 donor females

 - Cryopreserving all harvested embryos by vitrification